hazelgrove/hazel/README.md

 # Implementation Details

-The file `hz_semantics.ml` implements the syntax and semantics from the paper in a pure functional style, independent of any details of the user interface.
-NOTE: We use positive OCaml integers for the Hazelnut `num` type.
+The file `hz_semantics.ml` implements the syntax and semantics in a pure functional style, independent of any details of the user interface.

 The file `hz_model.ml` gives the signature of the reactive signal that models edit states, which consist of a Z-expression paired with an H-type.

-The file `hz_view.ml` transforms Z-expressions to HTML trees.
-These are styled by the `style.css` file in the `www` directory.
+The file `hz_view.ml` transforms Z-expressions to pretty printed documents.

+The file `pretty.ml` defines a generic pretty printer, and a translation from pretty printed documents to HTML.
+This HTML is styled by the `style.css` file in the `www` directory.

 The file `hz.ml` (which should be read roughly from the bottom up) is the top-level file.
 It sets up the reactive signals and constructs the UI.
 The main logic of interest has to do with the action palette, which controls updates to the model and therefore the view.